In my last blog, I described my experience with Ontario's jury selection process -- (which is similar to that used in the US, UK etc.)

 1. Jury Panel Selection --> 2.
 Jury Selection --> 3.
 Court Case

 What can muck up the process?
-Here are some possibilities, based on my experience
+Based on my experience, here are some possibilities:

 So, information flow seems an important direct cause.

-Don't know enough about the process to surmise root causes, but the countermeasure seems obvious:
+What are the root causes?
+I don't know enough about the process to say.
+But the countermeasure seems obvious:

-- For example, can we not communicate with jury panel members by cell phone and e-mail?
+- Use information technology better so al to provide jury panel members with answers to questions posed above. ◦ For example, can we not communicate with jury panel members by cell phone and e-mail?

 - "We won't need you tomorrow..."